 The following describes how to mount a PDU using two buttons only.
-If your PDU has circuit breakers implemented, read Circuit Breaker Orientation Limitation (on page 4) before mounting it.
+If your PDU has circuit breakers implemented, read Circuit Breaker Orientation Limitation (on page 5) before mounting it.

-- • To mount Zero U models using two buttons: - 1.
+- To mount Zero U models using two buttons: - 1.
 Turn to the rear of the PDU. - 2.
-Locate two screw holes on the rear panel: one near the bottom and the other near the top (the side of cable gland).
+Locate two screw holes on the rear panel: one near the bottom and the other near the top (the side of cable gland). - 3.
+Screw a button in the screw hole near the bottom.
+The recommended torque for the button is 1.96 N·m (20 kgf·cm).